Icom IC-R8600 "Wide Band" SDR / DSP

 Astron RS-12A / Operation "Near Hot" at 13.8 Volts

 2 AMP current draw (it's actually approximately 1.4 amps continuous in

 Sherwood Engineering tests),

-does make for very warm operation after a few hours on.
+does make for very warm operation after a few hours on (this is dependent on ambient room temperature).
 It does NOT

 make use of any